tdchaitanya/tdchaitanya.github.io/index.md

 I am broadly interested in problems related to computer vision and deep learning.
 My most recent works primarily focus on data-efficient learning (active learning, transfer learning, multi-modal learning), adversarial robustness, and Neural Architecture Search.
 Apart from this, I am also very interested in Applied ML projects that positively impact real-world, industry-related problems.

 Apart from my research, I like teaching (and therefore learning) state-of-the-art Applied ML concepts to students from diverse backgrounds.
-I work as a Small Group coach with [upGrad](https://www.upgrad.com/) where I help students understand various machine learning and data science concepts more clearly.
+I work as a Small Group coach with [upGrad](https://www.upgrad.com/) where I help students understand various machine learning and data science concepts.
 Earlier, I served as a student mentor for Udacity’s AI, ML, and Deep Learning Nanodegrees.

 <!-- Before I joined IIT-Hyderabad, I completed my undergraduate in 2018 from Department of Electronics and Communication Engineering, [Keshav Memorial Institute Of Technology](https://kmit.in/) affiliated with [Jawaharlal Nehru Technological University, Hyderabad](https://jntuh.ac.in/)   -->